appsquickly/typhoon/README.md

 * Application assembly - the wiring of dependencies and configuration management - is all encapsulated in a convenient document.
 At the same time this document can be grouped into chapters.
 Now you know where to look if you need to change something.

 * Non-invasive.
 Its not necessary to change ***any*** of your classes to use the framework.
+It does not swizzle your classes, so you can use the same class with or without dependency injection.

 * Supports both initializer and property injection.
 In the case of the latter, it has customizable call-backs to ensure that the class is in the required state before and after properties are set.

 * Flexibility.
-Supports different approaches of dependency injection for different scenarios, including "annotations" and GUI tool-support.
+Supports different approaches of dependency injection for different scenarios.

 * Lean.
 It has a very low footprint, so is appropriate for CPU and memory constrained devices.